-Historian Robert M. Utley wrote that according to the motto, “One Riot, One Ranger,” a single Ranger could quell as incipient riot.
+Historian Robert M. Utley wrote that according to the motto, “One Riot, One Ranger,” a single Ranger could quell an incipient riot.
 Within hours of the first signs of a riot, there were eight Texas Rangers in Sherman.
-Both sides of the Rangers’ reputation – their noble and heroic way of doling out justice and their capacity for brutal violence – should have proved enough of a deterrent for a mob intent on violence, yet the town seemed unfazed by the presence of the Rangers.

-Despite their effectiveness in arresting many of those responsible after the riot, there was only one conviction out of the original fourteen defendants: a white man sentenced to two years in the Huntsville Federal Prison.
 “The Sherman Riot was as inspirational as embarrassing,” for the Rangers, a testament to the difference in how Hamer and Gonzaullas handled their duties in preventing and then ending the riot.25 While the Rangers were touted as an exceptionally heroic force who could quell a riot with a single Ranger, this proved inaccurate for the “Sherman Riot.”
 Instead, the mob ruled in Sherman, dragging Hughes’s body through the streets and burning down the Black business district.
 Gonzaullas, alone, was able to disperse the mob at the jail but was unable to disperse the riot.
-In the absence of explicit orders from Governor Moody to not shoot, Hamer and the Texas Rangers were culpable for the Sherman Affair.
-Their responsibility for the tragic violence on 9 May 1930 compels students and scholars to reevaluate the efficacy and ethics of the vaunted, but perhaps gilded, peacekeepers.
 Ultimately, both Hamer and Gonzaullas overcame the “Sherman Incident,” their reputations remaining as heroic Rangers, not those who could not dispel a mob.
-This incident must, however, be remembered for the important reason of proving the fallibility of the Texas Rangers and showing the exception to the rule of “One riot, One Ranger.”

-Well organized and clearly written.

-The way your interpretive question is set up and answered raises an interesting problem.
-You make it clear that you think the Rangers could have stopped the riot by firing into the crowd, and you may well be correct (although you say that the Rangers did fire twice – page 13).
-However, I wonder if you should speculate on how many members of the mob were armed, and what might have happened had eight Rangers committed to a firefight with an armed mob that numbered in the hundreds. ?
-Also, the fire was what they could not handle.
-What could they have done about that?
-(Doesn’t Kumler describe how firefighters were prevented from fighting the fire?)
-We talked about this quite a bit in class.

 Bibliography

 Primary Sources: